-The documentation of patient records used to be a time-consuming, expensive and error-ridden task — the introduction of EHR and EMR software changed that.
+The documentation of patient records used to be a time-consuming, expensive and error-ridden task — the introduction of EMR software changed that.
 Healthcare organizations of all sizes and specialties are providing more accurate treatment and noticing increased efficiency through the use of EMR systems.

 Electronic medical records system solutions can handle everything from documenting patient data and scheduling appointments to filling prescriptions and verifying insurance.
 You may have concerns regarding the implementation of an EMR, but an increase in your facility’s productivity as well as monetary incentives are just some of the advantages that come with adopting electronic medical records.